Melania Trump Reportedly Thinks 2020 Re-Election Is ‘Worst-Case Scenario,’ Could Divorce Donald If He Wins

 “Melania is thinking about where would be the safest place to live for her and Barron and how she will enjoy a more quiet life,” the source said.
 “Divorce is very much a real option, and Melania is holding her breath until his term is over so she can make all the best decisions about her and Barron’s future.”

 Melania has been facing increasing scrutiny in the White House, especially after her nearly four-week absence from the spotlight earlier this year after what the White House said was a simple kidney operation.
-By the end there was a near-daily tracker about when Melania would be seen again, which she eventually did weeks later.
+By the end, there was a near-daily tracker about when Melania would be seen again, which she eventually did weeks later.

 Divorce would likely be a more likely option if Donald Trump were to win re-election in 2020, the report noted.
 Melania Trump reportedly wants out of the spotlight and the embarrassment she has felt through her husband’s indiscretions, including two affairs he reportedly had after Barron was born that led to hush money payments in 2016.